akioweh/EducationPerfected/README.md

 - UI closes when the bot starts
 - Chrome runs maximized and visible
 - After clicking **Refresh**, wait for confirmation before using the bot
 - Puppeteer is required and gets installed with `install.cmd`
+- **If the bot starts getting listening questions wrong repeatedly, try clicking 🔄 Refresh again to reload the latest audio mappings**

 ---

 **Author:** André Nijman